dataseed/dataseed-visualisation.js/README.md

 ### Process

-1. ```git clone git@github.com:dataseed/dataseed-visualisation.git```
+1. ```git clone git@github.com:dataseed/dataseed-visualisation.js.git```
-2. ```cd dataseed-visualisation```
+2. ```cd dataseed-visualisation.js```
 3. ```npm install```
 4. ```npm install -g bower gulp```
 5. ```bower install```
 6. ```gulp serve```
 7. Load in a browser: [http://localhost:8080](http://localhost:8080)

-This will serve the [index.html](https://github.com/dataseed/dataseed-visualisation/blob/master/index.html) file which includes the compiled css and js from [/dist](https://github.com/dataseed/dataseed-visualisation/tree/master/dist) and loads the demo "mortality" visualisation.
+This will serve the [index.html](https://github.com/dataseed/dataseed-visualisation.js/blob/master/index.html) file which includes the compiled css and js from [/dist](https://github.com/dataseed/dataseed-visualisation.js/tree/master/dist) and loads the demo "mortality" visualisation.

-You should only modify the js and less within the [/src](https://github.com/dataseed/dataseed-visualisation/tree/master/src) directory, after which you will need to run the build process with: ```gulp```
+You should only modify the js and less within the [/src](https://github.com/dataseed/dataseed-visualisation.js/tree/master/src) directory, after which you will need to run the build process with: ```gulp```

-To see your changes immediately you can serve up the [index-src.html](https://github.com/dataseed/dataseed-visualisation/blob/master/index-src.html) file which includes the uncompiled js and less from [/src](https://github.com/dataseed/dataseed-visualisation/tree/master/src).
+To see your changes immediately you can serve up the [index-src.html](https://github.com/dataseed/dataseed-visualisation.js/blob/master/index-src.html) file which includes the uncompiled js and less from [/src](https://github.com/dataseed/dataseed-visualisation.js/tree/master/src).

 Load in a browser: [http://localhost:8080/index-src.html](http://localhost:8080/index-src.html)

 ## Developer API

 An API is available for Dataseed that allows querying and importing of datasets.
-Documentation can be found at [getdataseed.com/documentation](https://getdataseed.com/documentation).
+Documentation can be found at [dataseedapp.com/documentation](https://dataseedapp.com/documentation).